denten/denten.github.io/_includes/CV/06-talks.md

 ###<sub>\* Asterisk indicates talks by invitation</sub>

+"Ethics of Plain Text" with Grant Wythoff.
+The Princeton-Weimar Summer School for Media Studies, Princeton.
+June 19th.\*

 "Technologies of Resistance."
 Keynote address.
 PG Conference, University of Glasgow.
 May 28th, 2014.\*

 "Introduction to Cloud Computing with Amazon AWS," Digital Praxis Seminar, CUNY.
 March 14th, 2014.\*